-The synergy between these technologies could result in rejuvenated tissues, healthier organs, and improved regenerative capacities, potentially allowing humans to live longer, more vibrant lives.
+The synergy between these technologies could result in rejuvenated tissues, healthier improved organs, and regenerative capacities, potentially allowing humans to live longer, more vibrant lives.
 Furthermore, the ability to edit genes and extend telomeres could offer new treatments for age-related diseases such as Alzheimer's, Parkinson's, and heart disease, significantly improving quality of life for aging populations.